Tulip-Dev/tulip/doc/user/workspace.rst

 The Workspace in Detail
 ***********************

-As it has been seen in :ref:`gui`, the workspace is where all the visualization views, or panels, are found.
+As it has been seen in :ref:`gui`, the workspace is where all the visualization views, or panels, take place.

 .. _workspace_panel: